 Although there are no continuing education requirements after taking the NASCLA exam, the transcripts that a contractor sends to a state agency must be updated every two years for a fee of $24.99.

 How Much Do Licensed Contractors Earn?

-According to the Bureau of Labor Statistics, the average hourly and annual salary of a licensed contractor is $46.88 and $97,510, respectively.
+According to the Bureau of Labor Statistics, the average hourly and annual salary of a licensed contractor is $50.48 and $105,000, respectively.
 These figures are based upon 52 workweeks at 40 hours a week.
 Location also plays a part in contractor salaries.
-The two top-paying states are New Jersey and Alaska, with annual mean salaries of $140,00 and $122,250, respectively.
+The two top-paying states are New Jersey and New York, with annual mean salaries of $147,410 and $135,320, respectively.

 Contractors who have failed the NASCLA exam and do not have a license can still work in states with a “Minor Work” or “Handyman” exemption.
 These exemptions set the maximum an unlicensed handyman can charge for a job and may specify the kind of work that can be done without a license.
-In California, for example, a handyman must have a license for any job over $500, while in Arizona it’s $750.
+In California, handymen must be licensed in order to work on any job valued at over $500.
+In Arizona, the threshold is $750.

 Is Taking a NASCLA Exam Prep Course Worth It?

 Because the earning potential of a contractor versus a handyman is so much greater, passing the NASCLA exam is essential in starting one’s career as a professional contractor.
 Individuals who fail three times must wait a full year before taking the exam again.
 An exam prep course can help students who have failed once pass their exams, as well as ensure that other students can pass the first time.

 How We Chose the Best NASCLA Exam Prep Courses